 There are different ways by which we can show the formulas in Excel.
-They are listed below along with the relative examples and screenshots.
-This will surely help to understand different ways to show formula in Excel worksheets.
+They are listed below, along with the relative examples and screenshots.
+This will surely help to understand different ways to show formulas in Excel worksheets.

 Here is the sample data used for examples:

 We will look at a few examples to understand this better.